RaghadAlgamdi/Dashboard_HR/README.md

 # Dashboard_HR
-Dashboar HR from in website Kaggle
+Dashboar HR information from in website Kaggle